How to Choose a Business Name – Descriptive, Brandable, or Hybrid?

 In the creative space, your customers will want to see that you’re creative yourself.
 Your brand is the foundation of your company.

-If you can’t be creative with your brand name, it will be more difficult for them to trust that you will be creative with their business.
+If you can’t be creative when you name a company, it will be more difficult for them to trust that you will be creative with their business.

 Finding the right name is even more important in the creative space for this reason.